programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 For my example, I will host a multiplayer game from a computer with FreeBSD installed and join it from a computer with OpenBSD installed.
 (The steps will be the same for you regardless of what desktop OS[es] you are using.)
 After copying the scenario's two files into the correct directory on the second machine, I return to the hosting machine.
 Then, I open 0 A.D. and click "Multiplayer" -> "Host Game."
 I choose "Map Type" as "Scenario" and click the filter "All Maps" before selecting "Bibracte."
 I join from the second machine by typing the host machine's local IP address, and this is the result:

-{% include figure.html filename="teach-history-and-languages-with-strategy-game-11.png" alt="Hosting a multiplayer match with my custom scenario" caption="Hosting a multiplayer match with my custom scenario" %}
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-11.png" alt="Hosting a multiplayer match with my custom scenario" caption="Figure 11.
+Hosting a multiplayer match with my custom scenario" %}

 After "Roman Ruffian" (Player 2) clicks "I'm ready," "Gallic Guy" (Player 1, the host) clicks "Start Game," and the match begins:

-{% include figure.html filename="teach-history-and-languages-with-strategy-game-12.png" alt="The multiplayer match has begun with the custom historical scenario" caption="Player 1 is ready for battle from his fortress atop Mont Beuvray" %}
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-12.png" alt="The multiplayer match has begun with the custom historical scenario" caption="Figure 12.
+Player 1 is ready for battle from his fortress atop Mont Beuvray" %}

-## Advanced: Build a Modification from Scratch
+### Advanced: Build a Modification from Scratch

 The most advanced way to incorporate 0 A.D. into the classroom is to build a gameplay modification (mod) from scratch.
 You, the instructor, might wish to bring a wholly new civilization into the game.
 You might wish to make a custom hero for one of the base game's civilizations.
 You might assign mod making as a class project.
 Regardless of what you should decide to do, at the level of building a new mod for a game that is designed to be modifiable, your possibilities are only limited by the the Pyrogenesis game engine's own limits.
 The [Modding Guide](https://trac.wildfiregames.com/wiki/Modding_Guide) states: